James Bond in Cadiz

 A good plan, not just for James Bond

-Take your time, stroll through the narrow streets and admire the buildings of the “Casco Antiguo,” and you’ll understand why filmmakers are so drawn to it.
-From the center, the sea is just a 10-minute walk away.
+Take your time, and explore the narrow streets and buildings of the “Casco Antiguo,” and you’ll understand why filmmakers are so drawn to it.
+From the center, the sea is just a 10-minute walk away in any direction.

 Andalusian Brittany, Andalusian Camargue for scenes in silver-plated light